pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

  - one is a function that takes a `.sqw` filename and operates directly on that (on-disk)

 The on-disk implementation is significantly slower and users are aware of this.
-If a 'too large' file is operated on in-memory an OutOfMemory Error will be thrown by the MATLAB UI or backend and the process fail.
+If a 'too large' file is operated on in-memory, an OutOfMemory Error will be thrown and the process will fail.
 The typical use-case for cut is that a initial cut is made from the complete dataset in a file into an object which is small and fits in memory.
 Subsequent cuts are in-memory object to in-memory object.

 As a consequence:
  - users are required to develop (and test) separate scripts for each API
- - users make a conscious choice between “in memory (fast)” and “on disk (slow)” operation.
+ - users make a conscious choice between “in memory (fast)” and “on disk (slow)” operations.

 Mantid have (multiple times) attempted to present seamless in-memory/on-disk operation to their users (for a slightly different use case).
 Each time this either failed for technical reasons or because users did not embrace it,